githubEdit

 Unbounded Loop Detection

-eBPF programs must always terminate—no infinite loops allowed!
+eBPF programs must always terminate.
+Infinite loops are prohibited.

 What you'll see: